Quick Answer: Yes — $50K Gets You a Solid Mid-Range Kitchen in Chicago

-What $50K Gets You in a Chicago Kitchen Renovation
+What $50K Gets You in a Chicago Kitchen Renovation in 2026

 For Chicago Bungalows & Two-Flats

-- Complete cabinet replacement (semi-custom, not fully custom)
+- Complete cabinet replacement (semi-custom, not fully custom) — visit our Lincoln Park design studio to see options

 - New quartz or granite countertops (standard options, not exotic slabs)

-- New mid-range appliances
+- New mid-range appliances (one statement piece + budget elsewhere)

-- Updated lighting
+- Updated lighting including recessed and under-cabinet

-- Basic structural adjustments
+- Basic structural adjustments and code-required updates

-- New sink and faucet
+- New sink, faucet, and garbage disposal

 For Downtown Condos & High-Rises

-- Building permit fees eat more of your budget
+- Building permit fees eat more of your budget ($1,200-$2,500)

-- Service elevator reservations add costs
+- Service elevator reservations add costs ($100-$300/day)

-- Special HOA requirements might limit options
+- Special HOA requirements and insurance certificates

 - Expect to focus on surface updates rather than layout changes